Matt Every: Professional career

 On October 18, 2019, it was announced that Every had been suspended by the PGA Tour for three months for violating its conduct policy for drugs of abuse.

 Personal life

 Every is a fan of the British group Oasis.
 He named his son after Liam Gallagher and has a tattoo on his right bicep with "Live Forever," which is the title of an Oasis song.
 His daughter Quinn Palmer is named after the site of his first PGA Tour win.

 Awards and honors

-In 2006, Every earned the Ben Hogan Award, given to the top American golfer of the year.
+In 2006, Every earned the Ben Hogan Award, as the best college golf player of the year in the United States.